tzerbib/csci2390-cryptography-assignment/psi/README.md

 7. The client unmasks its query by taking out `kc` from it, e.g. `r / ks = hash(password) * kc * ks / kc = hash(password) * ks`.
 8. Note that the client also receives all `p_i = hash(password_i) * ks` from the server, so if the password is in the bad list, one of these will match the unmasked query!

-The protocol works because any adversary cannot distinguish (within reasonable time) between `q = h * kc` and `q' = <random>`, in other words, that multiplying by an unknown random mask produces uniformly random outputs to adversaries with realistic computational power.
+The protocol works because any adversary cannot distinguish (within reasonable time) between `q = h * kc` and `q' = <random>`.
+In other words, multiplying by an unknown random mask produces uniformly random outputs to adversaries with realistic computational power.
-This is a consequence of the DDH assumption, which we believe is true, and is one of the foundations of modern cryptography.
+This is a product of the DDH assumption, which we believe is true, and is one of the foundations of modern cryptography.

 ## Your implementation

-Make sure you have nodejs installed, we tested this using node `v14.18.1`.
+Make sure you have nodejs installed.
+We tested this using node `v14.18.1`.

 Install all dependencies `npm install`.